jellyfin/jellyfin.org/docs/general/community-standards/servers.md

 * **This is almost unequivocably piracy of some sort.** Do not discuss it with us [as per our community standards guidelines](/docs/general/community-standards). **We are in no way affiliated with "Mobilvids" or any similar pirate services**.

 Requests for support/help with other people's servers will be ignored.

+## Running a Third Party Server

+If you are running such a third party server, **you are not "Jellyfin"**.
+Do not use our name.
+Do not insinuate to your users that we are the same people.
+Do not send them to us for "support".
+We will link your users to this page if they contact us.
+If you insist on continuing, and we become aware, we reserve the right to report you to your hosting provider for piracy.